 General and Administrative.
 General and administrative expenses decreased to \$3.0 million for the nine months ended September 30, 2002 from \$8.5 million for the nine months ended September 30, 2001.
 These amounts included \$0.7 million and \$0.9 million of depreciation expense, respectively, for the nine month periods ended September 30, 2002 and 2001, resulting in a 67% decrease in period over period cash spending.
 General and administrative expenses consist primarily of salaries and related expenses, accounting, legal and administrative expenses, professional service fees and other general corporate expenses.
-The significant decrease in general and administrative expenses million of a corporate bonus program, and the closure of its Hong Kong operations. i-STT continues to closely monitor its spending in all areas as a result of the current market conditions.
+The significant decrease in general and administrative expenses was primarily the result of several cost-saving initiatives, including staff reductions, a general decrease in discretionary spending, the elimination of a corporate bonus program, and the closure of its Hong Kong operations. i-STT continues to closely monitor its spending in all areas as a result of the current market conditions.
 Accordingly, while i-STT expects to see some fluctuations in its general and administrative costs in future quarters, it does not expect general and administrative costs to increase significantly in the foreseeable future until such time as it reaches certain pre-determined levels of profitability.